This is the story of chickpeas.

 Removing Skins from Chickpeas

-See this post for the solution.
+See this post for a solution.

 - The easiest way to serve them is still hot, drizzled with a extra virgin olive oil and seasoned to taste with celtic sea salt and pepper.
 Serve with bread and a salad for a light lunch or as part of a larger meal.